 Portland State University researchers reported in 2015 that vapor products produced high levels of formaldehyde—even more than cigarettes.
-What they didn’t explain was that their experiments used unrealistically high voltage settings and smoking machines to produce vapor that would have been unbearable for anyone to inhale.
+What they didn’t explain was that their experiments used unrealistically high voltage settings and smoking machines to produce vapor that would have been unbearable for a human to inhale.

 In fact, you can do a similar experiment by putting bread in a toaster and leaving it until the toaster emits smoke and the bread turns black with carbon.
 Is the result carcinogenic?
-Yes it is, but since no one could possibly eat it, the danger is hypothetical.
-Is black toast what you think of when you think of toast?
-Likewise, the toxic aldehydes produced by a burning wick and atomizer are no real danger because they’re impossible to repeatedly inhale.
+Yes it is, but since no one could possibly eat it, the danger is strictly hypothetical.
+Likewise, the toxic aldehydes produced by a burning dry wick and atomizer are no real danger because they’re impossible to repeatedly inhale.
 Vapers call that effect a dry hit or dry puff, and it’s something they try hard to avoid.

 In a 2017 study, Dr. Konstantinos Farsalinos replicated the Portland State experiment and showed that the vapor produced by deliberately overheating an atomizer was unpalatable to human users.
 “The high levels of formaldehyde emissions that were reported in a previous study were caused by unrealistic use conditions that create the unpleasant taste of dry puffs to e-cigarette users and are thus avoided,” wrote the author about the Portland State experiments.